bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 OpenShift supports images from various sources, including:

-- **OpenShift Image Streams** - Tracks image versions within OpenShift, enabling automated updates via triggers.
+- **OpenShift Image Streams** - Tracks image versions within OpenShift.
 However, images managed this way are not shareable between different clusters
 - **Artifactory** - A centralized repository for managing application artifacts, including container images.
 While OpenShift natively supports image streams, organizations often use Artifactory for:
   - A single, standardized repository for **all** application artifacts (not just containers)
   - Additional scanning, caching, or proxying capabilities provided by an external repository